Madhva nama: Mukhyaprana

-He is the moolarupra (main rupa of vayu) and the one who gives support to the entire universe. there are 4 stanzas praising Mukhyaprana in this section.
+He is the moolarupra (main rupa of vayu) and the one who gives support to the entire universe.
+There are four stanzas in this section.

 Hanuman

 Hanuman is the first Avatara of Mukhyaprana/Vayu.
 He was born in Treta Yuga and was a great devotee of lord Rama.
-And helped lord rama till how much he could.
-There are 7 stanzas praising lord Hanuman in this section.
+There are seven stanzas praising in this section.

 Bhima

 Bhima was the strongest of all in Dvapara Yuga.
 He was one of the pandavas.
 He killed many bad demons.
-There are 11 stanzas praising Bhima in this section.
+There are 11 stanzas in this section.

 Madhvacharya

 Lord Vayu took his third avatara as Madhvacharya in Kali Yuga.
 He is the main and the greatest Guru (teacher) of the madhwas (followers of the dvaita siddhanta).
-There are 7 stanzas praising Madhvacharya in this section.
+There are seven stanzas in this section.